niplav/site/eccentric.md

 is not just hypothetical: From 2013 to 2023, [19 languages have died](https://en.wikipedia.org/wiki/List_of_languages_by_time_of_extinction#21st_century)<!--TODO:
 has rate of language death sped up?
 Read around to figure this out-->.
 To do this, we employ linguists to learn each of the the endangered languages and practice it.
 10 linguists per language should be enough, so we employ 5000 of them at ~\\$50k a year, for 4 years, to spend learning the language full-time, which yields us expenses of ~\\$1 bio.
-Then say that we continue employing them part-time for 20 years to continue practicing until we've found a way to permanently store the languages, for example by training large language models (text and audio) on those languages;
+Then say that we continue employing them part-time for 20 years to continue practicing until we've found a way to permanently store the languages, for example by training large language models (text and audio) on those languages; this would give us (at \\$10k salary a year) another
-this would give us (at \\$10k salary a year) another \\$1 bio. in expenses, plus whatever cost the preservation procedure entails.
+\\$1 bio. in expenses, plus whatever cost the preservation procedure entails.<!--TODO: invest & pay speakers from revenue-->
 * __Raise native speakers of an engineered
 conlang__: Spurred on by the [Sapir-Whorf hypothesis](https://en.wikipedia.org/wiki/Linguistic_relativity),